MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-connect-expressroute.md

 * Sign in to one of the virtual machines you created in Azure Stack and ping the virtual machine you created in the Azure VNet.

 >[!NOTE]
->To make sure you're sending traffic over the Site-to-Site and ExpressRoute connections, you must ping the dedicated IP (DIP) address of the virtual machine at both ends and not the VIP address of the virtual machine.
+>To make sure you're sending traffic over the site-to-site and ExpressRoute connections, you must ping the dedicated IP (DIP) address of the virtual machine at both ends and not the VIP address of the virtual machine.

 ### Allow ICMP in through the firewall